 1 Motivation

-The studies in this Question relate to intelligent user interfaces and services with human factors that should lead to the better understanding of human factors that will accommodate persons with specific needs (including but not limited to older persons, children, indigenous people, persons with illiteracy, non-native speakers) to have greater usability of telecommunication/ICT products and services.
+The studies in this Question relate to intelligent user interfaces and services with human factors for the better understanding of human factors that will accommodate persons with specific needs (including but not limited to older persons, children, indigenous people, persons with illiteracy, non-native speakers) to have greater usability of telecommunication/ICT products and services.

 Intelligent user interfaces include areas such as speech user interfaces, emotion-enabled user interfaces and usable information delivery interfaces that facilitate intelligent man-machine interaction.
 The direct interface between human and machine is expected to increase in various areas.
 Recent development of technology has reached the level of directly interface with machine for human organ replacement or to supplement human function.
 Technologies such as replacing the loss of vision due to retina or eye damage with artificial eyes through the connection between the camera and the optic nerve, or by implanting robotic limbs in a person without arms or legs are emerging.